NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 Created and performed Prediction Models using Supervised Machine Learning:
   * Linear Regression - Single Variable with plots: Scatter, Line, Superposed.
-  * Linear Regression - Multivariant with plots.
+  * Linear Regression - Multivariable with plots.
   * Decision Trees - Multiple Variables.
   * Neural Networks - Multiple variables and parsing of the data, different neural nets, autotuning.
   * Tableau - Visualization and data analysis for trends on original data to compare with prediction models.